 Principle #4 – Harvest Water in the Garden

 How much water does your garden need each season?
 Plants need water for cell division, cell enlargement, and even for holding themselves up.
 If the cells don’t have enough water in them, the result is a wilted plant.
-In hot weather your vegetables will need at least 1/2 an inch of water per week.

 - Build your soil so it can retain maximum water.
 If your soil allows water to rush off of your property, then it is likely that it can become more absorbent.